protectione055/gfe_driver_gtx/README.md

 ./gfe_driver -G /path/to/input/graph.properties -u -l <system_to_evaluate> -w <num_threads> -d output_results.sqlite3
 ```

-For LLAMA only: add the option `--build_frequency 10s` to asynchronously issue the creation of a new level (or delta) every 10 seconds.

 - **Updates**: perform all insertions and deletions from a log.
 Add the option --log /path/to/updates.graphlog :

 ```